OHFLesvos/ohf-community/readme.md

     php artisan migrate

-You have to compile the frontend assets (see below) in order for Javascript and CSS files to be available in the public web folder using `npm run prod` or `npm run dev` (for development).
+You have to compile the frontend assets (see below) in order for Javascript and CSS files to be available in the public web folder using `npm run build` or `npm run dev` (for development).

 Configure the desired virtual host / domain your webserver to point to the `public` directory.